fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

 * When you set IPv6 on AWs , you need add it to your VPC as additional CIDR
     * AWS assigned /56 to your VPC
-    * It's recommended you assing /64 to your subnets
+    * It's recommended you assign /64 to your subnets

 * Cannot create a VPC limited to IPv6